Ni016/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-Created a landing page using HTML, CSS and Javascript
+Created a basic landing page using HTML, CSS and Javascript where the nav bar remains uniform and texts change colour when hovered over